hnm27/TinderForMovies/README.md

 Click OK.

 2.
-Open a project from Gitfrom on PyCharm:﻿
+Open a project from Gitfrom on PyCharm:

 Do one of the following:

  On the Welcome Screen of PyCharm, click the Get from Version Control link.
  From the main menu, select VCS | Get from Version Control.
 Select the version control system where your project is stored.
 Here it is Git: